DarkSideDani/Calculator/README.md

 [DarkSideCalc](https://imgur.com/ls62OJy)

+## TODO

+- Implement a back-end + front-end for the app to further learn how API's work.

 ## Requirements

 For DarkSideCalc to work, you need to have [Python](https://www.python.org) >= 3.6.1.
 Then you need to install the PyQt6 library.
 You can do this by using `pip` in a Python virtual environment: